zylin1051/Teaching-Dossier/README.md

 ## Purpose

-This teaching dossier has been prepared in support of teaching-focused academic applications and to reflect my development as a post-secondary educator.
-It serves as a record of my instructional experience, teaching philosophy, and ongoing efforts to improve my teaching practice through professional development and feedback.
-The materials presented here are intended to demonstrate my commitment to effective, student-centered instruction in the field of statistics and biostatistics.
+This dossier has been prepared in support of teaching-focused academic applications and to reflect my development as a post-secondary educator.
+It showcases my instructional experience, teaching philosophy, professional growth, and feedback from students and peers — all of which demonstrate my commitment to high-quality, student-centered teaching in statistics and biostatistics.

 ## Contact